In primary liver cancer the cancer starts in the liver. In secondary liver cancer, the cancer spreads from another part of the body to the liver.

-- Hepatocellular carcinoma is the most common type (about 9 in 10 cases).
+- Hepatocellular carcinoma.
+This is the most common type.
+It occurs in about 9 out of 10 cases.
 This type of cancer originates from a liver cell (hepatocyte) which becomes cancerous.
-(The bulk of the liver is made up from hepatocytes).
-Hepatocellular carcinoma most commonly develops as a complication of liver diseases such as scarring of the liver (cirrhosis) or types of liver inflammation (hepatitis).
+Most of the liver is made up from hepatocytes.
+Hepatocellular carcinoma most commonly develops as a complication of liver diseases such as scarring of the liver (cirrhosis) or hepatitis B or C.

 - Cholangiocarcinoma.
 This is uncommon.
 It develops from cells which line the bile duct.

 - Hepatoblastoma.
 This is a rare cancer which occurs in some young children.

 - Angiosarcoma.
 This is rare.
 It develops from blood vessel cells within the liver.